viebel/modern-cljs/doc/tutorial-21.md

 Successfully compiled "resources/public/js/hello.js" in 10.468363 seconds.
 ```

-Then create the `hello.html` file in the `resources/public` directory
+Finally create the `hello.html` file in the `resources/public` directory
 with the following content:

 ```html